Dea Andrews (firstname.lastname@example.org) 574-289-1066 ext. 1215

 Anthony Clark, Marycrest Building Supervisor

 Jessica coordinates public relations, marketing and communications for South Bend Heritage activities.
 Jessica also works with department heads in coordinating fund and program development.
 Jessica joined SBH in 2005 through an internship program and throughout her employment has worked in many diverse areas of SBH including residential property management.
 Previously, Jessica assisted in directing The Salvation Army Kroc Campaign which raised over $10 million towards the Kroc Center Community Match Campaign, bringing over $64 million in investment into the South Bend community.
-Jessica received her Masters of Public Administration degree in 2007 from IU-South Bend and her B.A in Political Science from IU-Bloomington in 2003.
+Jessica received her Masters of Public Administration degree in 2007 from Indiana University South Bend and her B.A in Political Science from Indiana University Bloomington in 2003.

 Pat helps develop single / small multi-family residential projects.
 He provides the initial design and creates the bid packages after writing the preliminary specs.
 He is creating SBH’s own specification software and standardizing the spec elements that create the SBH look.
 He provides design assistance to all projects undertaken by SBH.
 Pat joined SBH in 2003; however he worked at an intern for 2 years while he earned his B.S. in Architecture from the University of Notre Dame.
 He brings to the job a variety of related experiences: employment with an interior decorator, a carpenter and an architectural firm; running his own umbrella architecture business for 3 years; and moving his own house.